chetanbg1/cbg-microservice/README.md

     give it the configuration parameters and it does the work works with spring boot

-how to add hestrix in spring boot
+how to add hystrix in spring boot
     add the maven dependency spring-cloud-starter-netflix-hystrix
     add annotation @EnableCircuitBreaker to the application class add @HystrixCommand to method that need circuit breakers